MicroBeaut/MicroBeaut/README.md

 ##  TimeSchedule (Schedule execution at specified time intervals)

-The TimeSchedule function schedules execution with a specified time period.
-Output is TRUE when the specified period of time has passed, holding true for one scan.
+The TimeSchedule function is used to schedule a selected subroutine's execution after the specified period of time has passed and the output is TRUE for one scan.
 Otherwise, the output is FALSE.
-By testing the output Output, you can cause sections of the subroutine to be executed periodically.
+Input enables the function.

 ### `Syntax:`